 Leptospirosis (canicola fever, hemorrhagic jaundice, infectious jaundice, mud fever, spirochetal jaundice, swamp fever, swineherd’s disease, caver’s flu or sewerman’s flu) is a bacterial infection caused by the species Leptospira.
 Leptospirosis can infect many species of wild and domestic animal although leptospirosis infection in cats is very rare.
 Cats have tested positive for exposure to leptospira but remain asymptomatic.
-This is possibly because cats have a long history of exposure to this bacteria via their long association with rats.
+This is possible because cats have a long history of exposure to this bacteria via their long association with rats.

 Infection occurs via contact with infected urine either via the skin (especially broken skin) or the mucous membranes (eyes, nose, and mouth).